The Mission of Fine Arts

 The Division supports the institutional mission in instructional technology while recognizing the divisional role in enriching human experience and cultivating a sense of community.

-Department Chair: Linda Whitney, M.F.A., Professor
+Department Chair: Armando Ramos, M.F.A., Professor

 Excellent opportunities are available for studio training for artists and preparation for a variety of careers such as commercial art, computer graphics, or gallery work.
 Well-equipped studio space is available to all students, and personal studio space is available for upper level students.
 Ceramics and printmaking facilities are high–quality, and a student art gallery is run by and for the students.
 The Department of Art also makes an important contribution to the cultural environment of the campus and community.